rsnobles/website-template/CONFIGURATION.md

     EDIT www/install.sh

-Start containers, and start a shell inside the www Docker container:
+Start containers (see `taito trouble` if containers fail to start):

     taito kaboom

+Once you see text `No site yet at www/site.
+Just keep the container running.`, start a shell inside the www Docker container:

     taito shell:www

-If containers fail to start, run `taito trouble` to see troubleshooting.

 *FOR PLAIN STATIC FILES ONLY:* Exit the shell and add static files to www/public with your code editor.